 Over the past few years, we saw web design trends veer towards making websites more mobile-friendly.
 Webmasters are working harder to make their pages load faster and their entire site more intuitive than ever.

 We’ve also witnessed the growth of animation and video as an essential element of web design as well.

-If you want to pick up some web design tips that just might serve you well next year, then let’s take a look at some of the top web design trends that aim to improve customer experience in 2020.
+If you want to pick up some web design tips that just might serve you well next year, then let’s take a look at some of the top web design trends that aim to improve customer experience next year.

 Remember the time when web designers typically created a website for desktop first, then worked on a design that would make it mobile-friendly?
-Those days are going to be long gone with mobile-first design taking center stage in 2020.
+Those days are going to be long gone with mobile-first design continuing taking center stage this year.